Learn how to pay for college tuition and costs as your child applies to school and prepares to embark on their higher education journey.

 It’s time.
 After years of planning for this important financial goal, your student’s college years are right around the corner.
-Among the many decisions you’ll make, a strategy for how to pay for college costs — with savings, investments, financial aid, scholarships and potential loans — is critical.
+Among the many decisions you’ll make, a strategy for how to pay for college costs is critical.
+Your options may include savings, investments, financial aid, scholarships and potential loans.

-As you and your student prepare, we will help evaluate your financing options, offer guidance on tax strategies and the FAFSA and help determine what is fitting for you and your long-term goals.
+As you and your student prepare, we will help evaluate your choices, offer guidance on tax strategies and the FAFSA and help determine what is fitting for you and your long-term goals.

 Here are key steps to consider ahead of your first tuition payment.